Locations throughout Cumberland

-For 30 years the Cumberland Museum has played host to an annual commemoration of fallen workers, labour history and contemporary labour issues.
+For 30 years the Cumberland Museum has co-hosted an annual commemoration of fallen workers, highlighting labour history and contemporary labour issues.
 The three day event welcomes hundreds of attendees from across Western Canada and as far away as the UK including workers and their families, activists, artists, writers, academics, community leaders, musicians and many others.

 All are welcome to join us for this important weekend of solidarity, celebration, and remembrance.

+SONGS OF THE WORKERS.
 Friday evening brings community members and attendees together for our annual “Songs of the Workers”, cabaret style evening at the Cumberland OAP Hall.
 Join the Cumberland Museum and friends for songs about life, death, work and revolution from over 20 performers of traditional and contemporary labour music!
+7:00PM, OAP Hall.
 By Donation.

 All proceeds from the Miners Memorial Weekend support the Cumberland Museum’s operations, programming, and exhibit development.